Sjhunt93/IAP-2019-2020/Tutorials/Getting Started.md

 If you double-click by mistake, close the separate window that will appear, and try again.
 Ensure your Xcode window looks the same as the screenshot bellow.

-You can now start the practical sessions from Tutorial 1.
+You can now start the practical sessions from <a href="Part%201/1%20-%20Familiarisation.md">Tutorial 1 - familiarisation</a>

 <img src="images/xcode.png" />